 Insurers do these tests to check the functioning of vital organs, which can help them analyse the individual’s health.

 In certain cases one might also be asked to undergo a HIV Test to rule out the possibility of HIV.
 Additionally, one will have to provide all past medical reports, history of family illnesses, etc.

-A. Yes, it is possible to avail a loan through a life insurance policy.
+Yes, it is possible to avail a loan through a life insurance plan.
 However, not all policy types come with the feature of a loan.
-For instance, a loan cannot be availed against a term insurance policy.
+For instance, a loan cannot be availed against a term insurance plan.

 The policy brochure typically indicates whether the policy comes with a provision for loan.

-A. Gone are the days when one depended on an insurance agent to buy the policy.
-Today, it is possible to purchase a policy online, avoiding all middlemen.
-Choosing to purchase a life insurance policy online is quicker and transparent, giving one the flexibility to complete the task at one’s own speed.
+Gone are the days when one depended on an insurance agent to buy the policy.
+Today, it is possible to buy a policy online, avoiding all middlemen.
+Choosing to buy a life insurance plan online is quicker and transparent, giving one the flexibility to complete the task at one’s own speed.